 Many indirect (multi-stage) mechanisms reveal information.
-For example, in some forms of ascending auctions, an agent may be aware of how many other agents remain in the auction at a speci£c price.
+For example, in some forms of ascending auctions, an agent may be aware of how many other agents remain in the auction at a specific price.
 The information provided by the mechanism may be useful to agents and help them formulate their optimal deliberation strategies.
 In particular, this information can be used to remove the incentives for agents to strategically-deliberate.

-We propose explicitly modeling the information provided by an indirect mechanism, M, as a feedback game.
-A feedback game, (M, \mathcal{F}M) , is the extensive form game induced by mechanism M coupled with a feedback function \mathcal{F}M .
-This extensive form game includes the deliberation actions of the agents.
-At every step in the game, the feedback function \mathcal{F}M maps the actions of the agents into an information structure which describes what information the mechanism reveals to each agent.
-For example, in a sealed-bid auction, where agents must submit bids by stage st', (the agents can deliberate before and after stage st'), the corresponding feedback function would be where a(st) is the set of actions taken by the agents at stage st, \emptyset is the situation where no information is revealed and (x, p) is the £nal allocation and transfers.
+We propose explicitly modelling the information provided by a multi-step mechanism, M, as a feedback game.
+A feedback game, (M, \mathcal{F}M) , is the extensive form game induced by mechanism M coupled with a feedback function \mathcal{F}M .4 At every step in the game, the feedback function \mathcal{F}M maps the actions of the agents into an information structure which describes what information the mechanism reveals to each agent.
+For example, in a sealed-bid auction, where agents must submit bids by stage st', (the agents can deliberate before and after stage st'), the corresponding feedback function would be where a(st) is the set of actions taken by the agents at stage st, \emptyset is the situation where no information is revealed and (x, p) is the final allocation and transfers.
 In an ascending auction where agents are aware of which other agents are participating, a feedback function takes the form